Is this topic for you?

 Using the FRAX tool

-The FRAX tool was developed by the World Health Organization to help predict your risk of having a fracture related to osteoporosis in the next 10 years.
+The FRAX tool can help predict your risk of having a fracture related to osteoporosis in the next 10 years.
 The tool is meant for people who are not already being treated with medicine for osteoporosis.
 You can use this tool.
 Go to the website at www.shef.ac.uk/FRAX, and click on Calculation Tool.
 If you have had a bone density test on your hip, you can type in your score.
 If you have not had that test, you can leave the score blank.

 Screening in younger women